xiaqingxu2/RubyTutorials/README.md

-# Ruby Tutorial essential Training
+# Ruby Tutorial essential Training test
 ###This code is snapped code for this [Ruby Youtube playlist](https://www.youtube.com/playlist?list=PLF8OvnCBlEY0GJVVe1YquY64Ag7NBbPZq)
 To make the learn and writing code easy